CRADLE Fellowship Scheme

 These appointments maximise academic and professional talent in the broader assessment and digital learning research community.
 As a result, we acknowledge their extensive contribution to research and professional leadership.

-Professor Dirk Ifenthaler is CRADLE's first Adjunct Professor, commencing in April 2015.
-He is Chair of Economic and Business Education and Learning, Design and Technology at the University of Mannheim, Germany and also an Affiliate Research Scholar at the University of Oklahoma in the US.
+Professor Dirk Ifenthaler was CRADLE's first Adjunct Professor, commencing in April 2015, and was reappointed as an Honorary Professor in 2018.
+He is Chair of Economic and Business Education and Learning, Design and Technology at the University of Mannheim, Germany and is an Affiliate Research Scholar at the University of Oklahoma in the US.

 Professor Ifenthaler is currently working on joint collaborative research activities with CRADLE researchers.
 His research explores the intersections between cognitive psychology, educational technology, learning science, data analytics, and computer science.
 His research outcomes are numerous and include co-authored books, book series, book chapters, peer-reviewed journal articles and international conference papers.